bparanj/Essential-TDD/en/appendix/appendix.markdown

 In E-R modeling you have relationships such as 1-n, n-n, 1-1 and so on.
 In domain modeling you have relationships such as aggregation, composition, inheritance, delegation etc. Most of these have constructs provided by the language or the framework such as Rails.
 Example: composed_of in Rails, delegate in Ruby, symbol < for inheritance.
 The interface relationship for roles has to be explicitly specified in the specs to make the relationship between objects explicit.

+## The Rspec Book ##

+The Good
+1. Good discussion of Double, Mock and Stubs.

+The Bad
+1. Mocking the ActiveRecord library methods is a bad practice.
+It is shown with partial mocking example.
+   This leads to brittle tests.
+Because the test is tightly coupled to the implementation.
+For instance, when Rails is upgraded the specs using old ActiveRecord calls will fail when the new syntax for the ORM is used.